William Peterkin: Other sports

 He was a Scottish champion in the 100 yards sprint, and in the quarter mile sprint.
 He won the 1883 S.A.A.A.
-Championships in Powderhall in those events; and also came second in the weight putt or Shot put.
+Championships in Powderhall in those events; and also came second in the weight putt or shot put.
 John Smith, the Scotland football internationalist and Edinburgh District full back came in second to Peterkin in the 100 yards sprint.

 He was named in the East Committee of the Scottish Amateur Athletics Association in 1888, alongside A. G. G. Asher and Alec Cameron.

 Family

-His parents were William Arthur Peterkin (1823-1906) and Elizabeth Mitchell Barclay (1823-1901).
+Peterkin was one of the ten children of Elizabeth Mitchell Barclay (1823–1901) and William Arthur Peterkin (1823–1906).
+He had seven sisters and two brothers.

 His father was a clerk of the Board of Supervision when that was established after the Poor Law commission; and was a visiting officer of the Poor Houses in Scotland.
-He was also connected with the Monks of St. Giles, a literary and social body in Edinburgh.
-William was one of their 10 children; William and Elizabeth had 3 boys and 7 girls.
+His father was also connected with the Monks of St Giles, a literary and social body in Edinburgh.

-His grandfather was Alexander Peterkin S. S. C., who was the legal agent of the Church of Scotland at the time of disruption; and was acquainted with Sir Walter Scott.
+His grandfather was Alexander Peterkin S.S.C., who was the legal agent of the Church of Scotland at the time of disruption; and was acquainted with Sir Walter Scott.

-He married Anna Maria Baker in 1901 in Brighton, England.
+In 1902, he married Anna Maria Baker in Brighton, England.